Internet-of-People/iop-profile-server/docs/ARCH-PS-Fundamentals.md

 ## Projects

 The development of the profile server consists of several projects.
-The main profile server project only depends on the IoP Server Library, but there are other project that support the development:
+The main profile server project only depends on the IoP SDK for .NET Core, but there are other project that support the development:

  * [IoP Message Protocol Tests](https://github.com/Fermat-ORG/iop-message-protocol-tests) is a project that contains all functional IoP Network protocol tests related